 One evaluation consultant

-The CWMH Model creates ongoing opportunities for patients and their families to actively participate in decision making, including seeking feedback to ensure that patients’ expectations are being met.
-The CWMH Model’s staff seek continuous input from consumers to enhance access to care through systems such as open scheduling, extended hours, and new options for communication between patient and provider/staff.
-Consumers are involved in validating that the CWMH is indeed patient-centered through patient feedback and completion of qualification tools.
+NC-REACH creates ongoing opportunities for patients and their families to actively participate in decision making, including seeking feedback to ensure that patients’ expectations are being met.
+The NC-REACH’s staff seek continuous input from consumers to enhance access to care through systems such as open scheduling, extended hours, and new options for communication between patient and provider/staff.